sanmai/later/README.md

 $deferredMaker = later($deepThoughtMaker);
 ```

-And then call `get()` when needed:
+And then call `get()` when needed, as many times as needed:

 ```php
 $deferredMaker->get()->getAnswer(); // 42
 $deferredMaker->get()->getAnswer(); // same 42
 ```

-The generator guarantees it will be executed only once.
+The generator will be executed only once.

 # Discussion